 Do something about it.

-Even if something is down to someone else, it is what it is!
+Even if something or someone else is to ‘Blame’, it is what it is!

-You can’t control it or do anything about it.
+You can’t control it or do anything about that.

 Deal with what you can control.